 A fenced grave is situated a few yards south of the road between mileposts 44 and 45 on Colorado 114 west of Saguache.
 The tombstone reads:

 The Saguache County Public Library published an article called "Remember When?"
-From the diary of Rev William Worthington, he wrote on August 24, 1885 that he had spent the afternoon at Rockecliffe, the ranch of Arthur Monk.
+From the diary of Rev William Worthington, he wrote on August 24, 1885 that he had spent the afternoon at Rockcliffe, the ranch of Arthur Monk.
 It was a long but enjoyable ride of sixteen miles by upper road.
 They were met by Arthur Monk, his wife and two small children, Frances Ethel and Benning Arthur.
 The Reverend wrote that they stayed up late talking and found there were many friends in common back in Canada.
 Miss Florence Forrest was there as a sort of governess for the children.

 The 1900 Census for Arapahoe County in Colorado shows the family of Arthur Lloyd Monk.
 Arthur L. Monk was born in England in October, 1857.
 His wife, Charlotte M. was born in Canada in 1857.
-A daughter Frances Ethel Monk was born 1882, and a son George Benning Monk was born 1884.
-Both were born in Colorado.
+A daughter Frances Ethel Monk was born 1882, and a son George Benning Monk was born 1884; both were born in Colorado.

 Click here to return to the Baker main page.